Shaarawy25/Building-LLM-Workflows/README.md

 This project demonstrates the effectiveness of different LLM workflow approaches in repurposing content.
 While each approach has its strengths and weaknesses, the agent-driven workflow offers the most flexibility and adaptability for complex tasks.
 Reflexion provides a valuable mechanism for iterative improvement, enhancing the quality of generated content.

 For further improvements, consider optimizing the agent's decision-making process and refining the evaluation criteria for Reflexion.

----

-Let me know if you need any additional details or adjustments!